-We note that Ailon and Charikar, who presented the previous best $O((\log n)(\log \log n))$ approximation for tree metrics and ultrametrics at FOCS'05 [3] had presented a 2.5 approximation for correlation clustering at the preceding STOC'05 with Newman [4].
-In fact, inspired by this connection they proposed in [3] a pivot-based (M+2)-approximation algorithm for the $L_1$ ultrametric problem where M is the number of distinct input distances.
+It is well known that correlation clustering is equivalent to ultrametric fitting with two distances (see, e.g., Reference [40]).
+Also, we note that Ailon and Charikar, who presented the previous best $O((\log n)(\log \log n))$ approximation for tree metrics and ultrametrics at FOCS'05 [3], had presented a 2.5 approximation for correlation clustering at the preceding STOC'05 with Newman [4].
+In fact, inspired by this connection, they proposed in Reference [3] a pivot-based (M + 2)-approximation algorithm for the L_1 ultrametric problem where M is the number of distinct input distances.
+Thus, involving correlation clustering for fitting ultrametrics is not a new idea.
+The novelty is the way we use it so as to get the desired constant factor approximation for tree and ultrametrics.